sorcerykid/auth_rx/README.txt

   1) Unzip the archive into the mods directory of your game
   2) Rename the auth_rx-master directory to "auth_rx"
   3) Create an empty file named "auth.dbx" within the respective world directory
-  4) Create an empty file named "greenlistmt" within the respective world directory
+  4) Create an empty file named "greenlist.mt" within the respective world directory
+  5) Execute the provided "convert.awk" script (refer to instructions)

 Source Code License
 ----------------------